Ecomedia: History

+In Testing the Effectiveness of an Ecomedia Literacy Environmental Education Lesson, Ludovica et al concludes that more research should be done to increase environmental, or Ecomedia literacy.

+Eco-cultures

+Eco-cultures are the relationship between a work of media shaped by society and the culture or customs behind it.
+This relationship can be seen in the content of any given form of media and the cultural context surrounding the production of such content.
+Eco-cultural identity is a scientific lens used for the purpose of "understanding ecological and more-than-human elements of identities as they relate to and are shaped by sociocultural elements".

 Environment Through Media

 Ecomedia can be a tool for understanding how environmental issues appear and evolve in culture through the study of both traditional and new media.
 Cultural ideas about the environment can manifest in film, television, music, visual arts, and video games.
 Ecomedia often aims to promote a dialogue surrounding themes of environmental topics.